 I owned a yoga mat

 But it doesn’t really just stop like that.
-I did, after all, have to buy a yoga mat for that first class and so I decided to put it to use.
+I did, after all, have to buy a yoga mat for that first class and I wasn’t ready to write off that financial investment.
 At home I would unroll my mat and do my favourite postures for 15 minutes a day, nearly every day for the next year.
-I didn’t really know what I was doing, or meant to be doing, but I decided that a little bit of stretching was better for me than no stretching.
+I didn’t really know what I was doing, or what I was meant to be doing, but I thought that a little bit of stretching was better for me than no stretching at all.

 After about six months of this I was finally able to touch my toes.